How I transformed a static dashboard

 From Vision to Action

-What if users can create their own dashboards and share it with others?
+What if users can create their own dashboards within the platform and share it with others?

 Prototyping, testing, and more